wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

 // - - - - - - - - - - E - N - C - H - A - N - T - E - D - - - - - - - - - - - - - - - - - - - - - - -

  gen_data['mainenchanted'] = [
     'This {1d10hexes}-hex cold region is enchanted.
-It is know for its {enchantedadjective} {arcticfeature}.
+It is known for its {enchantedadjective} {arcticfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {arcticmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex desert is enchanted.
-It is know for its {enchantedadjective} {desertfeature}.
+It is known for its {enchantedadjective} {desertfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {desertmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex forest is enchanted.
-It is know for its {enchantedadjective} {forestfeature} there.
+It is known for its {enchantedadjective} {forestfeature} there.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {forestmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex grassland is enchanted.
-It is know for its {enchantedadjective} {plainsfeature}.
+It is known for its {enchantedadjective} {plainsfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {plainsmonster} {enchantedtaint} in this land.', 'This one-hex mountain is enchanted.
-It is know for its {enchantedadjective} {mountainfeature}.
+It is known for its {enchantedadjective} {mountainfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {mountainmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex rocky land is enchanted.
-It is know for its {enchantedadjective} {rockyfeature}.
+It is known for its {enchantedadjective} {rockyfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {rockymonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex swamp is enchanted.
-It is know for its {enchantedadjective} {swampfeature}.
+It is known for its {enchantedadjective} {swampfeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {swampmonster} {enchantedtaint} in this land.', 'This {1d10hexes}-hex jungle is enchanted.
-It is know for its {enchantedadjective} {junglefeature}.
+It is known for its {enchantedadjective} {junglefeature}.
 Beware of the {enchantedchazard} {enchantedobstacle}.
 There has been sightings of {enchantedmonster} in the area.
 Also, know that {junglemonster} {enchantedtaint} in this land.', ];

  gen_data['enchantedadjective'] = [